Mahlabatini Declaration of Faith: United Party and opposition realignment

 Despite considerable support from black leaders and the English speaking press, the declaration drew much criticism from the establishment of Harry Schwarz's United Party.
-Schwarz, who had recently deposed the more conservative Marais Styen from the leadership of the United Party in the Transvaal, was a controversial figure in the party for his outspoken views against apartheid and was known as the leader of the liberal 'Young Turks' within the party.
+Schwarz, who had recently deposed the more conservative Marais Steyn from the leadership of the United Party in the Transvaal, was a controversial figure in the party for his outspoken views against apartheid and was known as the leader of the liberal 'Young Turks' within the party.

 In 1975 divisions over the Mahlabatini Declaration manifested in several 'Young Turks', including Schwarz, being expelled from the party, by leader Sir de Villiers Graaff.
 The members who were either expelled or resigned, formed the Reform Party, with Schwarz as its leader.
 In July 1975, the Reform Party merged with the Progressive Party, which eventually became the Progressive Federal Party in 1977.
 This proved to realign opposition politics in South Africa, with the demise of the United Party as the PFP became the main opposition party, following the 1977 general election.